 I sat down with my friend Sneha from Calgary, Alberta.
-If you are like Sneha and are struggling, I think this will inspire you to seek additional support if you need it.
+If you are like Sneha and are struggling with anxiety and depression, I think this will inspire you to seek additional support if you need it.
 I hope you enjoy the interview.

 Adam: Hi, Sneha.
 Thanks for taking the time to sit down with me.
 Let’s begin with you introducing yourself so people know a bit about who you are.